andrasq/node-quickq/Readme.md

 by the server, not as a matter of chance.
 Jobs in the work queue are processed in arrival order.

-Multi-tenant job mixes are supported with a built-in "fair-share" scheduler option.
+Multi-tenant job mixes are supported with a built-in "fair-share" or capped scheduler options.
 The fair share scheduler tracks jobs by their `type`, and limits the number of running jobs of any type to that type's share of the jobs queued.
 The share is capped at a configurable 80% of the available job slots.
+The capped scheduler limits the number of running jobs of any one type to a configurable 80% of the available job slots, to a shared numeric limit, or to a type-specific numeric limit -- whichever is lower.

 Similar to `async.queue` but much much faster and with fewer surprises.